Resilience in risk management blends strategy and foresight and keeps businesses thriving even when the unexpected strikes.

 A neglected dimension of resilience is governance.

-By creating clear responsibility for risk and rigorous processes to manage it, effective governance helps create organisations that are both aware of and organised for risk.
+Effective governance helps create organisations that are both aware of and organised for risk by creating clear responsibility for it and rigorous processes to manage it.
 When those organisations have better risk management, they will have greater resilience.

 An excellent place to start to assess an organisation’s risk management capabilities is to look at the processes and documented procedures put in place to identify and monitor risks and ensure that those processes are fit for purpose as the organisation’s operations evolve.
 This needs to be done periodically; ideally, risk management policies and procedures must be refined.